9mm-exchange/9mm-frontend-v4/packages/swap-sdk-evm/README.md

-# PancakeSwap SDK for EVM based chains
+# 9mm Swap SDK for EVM based chains

 An swap SDK for evm based chains.